 During a global pandemic, on the other hand, trail etiquette looks a little bit different.
 When you cross strangers on the trail the last thing you want to do is breathe heavily in each other’s faces.
 This is why hikers, bikers, runners, etc. are advised to at least carry a mask on their person for when you come in contact with others not in your group.
 Due to their many other uses, a gaiter or buff are perfect for this kind of situation.
 And when passing, just give each other a little extra room (if it’s there, of course).

 Communication can also be the key to avoiding an awkward dance with another biker, hiker, runner, or horseback rider.
 If you want to allow someone to pass, communicate it clearly both with your words and with a friendly wave along.

 We all know the most basic dogma of all trail etiquette “Leave No Trace.”
 Stay on the trail, don’t bushwack, and pack out everything you pack in.
-But in addition to this and the all powerful “keep right except for passing,” there are a few unwritten rules of trail etiquette that come from personal experience and common sense:
+But in addition to this and the all-powerful “keep right except for passing,” there are a few unwritten rules of hiking trail etiquette that come from personal experience and common sense: